kiboschool/course-c4s-writing/src/communicating-for-success/final-assessments.md

 Your task for your final essay is to write a blog post describing your experience in the Communicating for Success class.
 Your post should be between 1000 - 1500 words.

-Your blog post should include the following information, however you should create an outlkne to decide the order in which you want to present this information:
+Your blog post should include the following information, however you should create an outline to decide the order in which you want to present this information:

 - How you felt about your communication skills at the start of C4S
 - How you feel about your communication skills at the end of C4S